1-8192/bu_cs_665_assignment_6/README.md

 but it is centralized and abstracted away from the vending machine class.
 I have also added additional unit tests to cover the new factory class, and updated the new UML diagram to reflect the new factory classes.

-### Refactoring 3: Simplifying Main Class and Moving Logic to BeverageVendingMachine
+### Refactoring 3: Simplifying Main Class and Moving Logic into a new BeverageVendingMachine method.

-The justification for moving code out of the Main class and into a new runMachine() method in the BeverageVendingMachine class is primarily to adhere to the principle of separation of concerns.
-This principle states that each part of a program should handle a specific task and be independent from the rest of the system.
+The logic flow in the Main.java class processing an order for a customer was moved to the BeverageVendingMachine class to adhere to the principle of separation of concerns.
+This principle states that each part of a program should handle a specific task and be independent of the rest of the system.
 The Main class should ideally be kept as clean as possible, serving as an entry point to the application and delegating the actual work to other classes.
-By moving the logic to the BeverageVendingMachine class, you are encapsulating the behavior related to the vending machine within the class that represents it, making the code more modular, easier to read, and maintain.
+By moving the logic to the BeverageVendingMachine class, vending machine behavior is encapsulated within the class that represents it, making the code more modular, easier to read, and maintain.

 New Main Class:

 ```